n8mauer/LogarithmicAcademicSuccess/README.md

 Compare the performance of the log-log model with other models, such as polynomial regression or non-linear models.

 **Reporting and Visualization:**
-Create visualizations to illustrate the relationships between variables and academic success.
+Create more visualizations to illustrate the relationships between additional variables and academic success.

 **Implementation and Further Research:**
 Prepare a comprehensive report summarizing the findings, including key insights and potential recommendations for interventions.
 Conduct further research to explore additional factors or to validate findings in different educational contexts or datasets.